scalz/MySensors-HW/RollerShutterNode/README.md

 <img src="https://raw.githubusercontent.com/scalz/MySensors-HW/development/RollerShutterNode/img/Rollershutter13.jpg" alt="RollershutterNode">

 This is a board for controlling rollershutters (0-100%) and detecting end stops with ACS712 for current sense of motor.
-It can control DC or AC motors, 12 to 230V.
+It can control 3-wire motor only (Power, Up, Down wires), DC or AC, 12 to 230V.
+It's fine for me as I'm using AC motor.
+But this board can't work with 2wire DC motor.
 You can connect 3 push buttons (UP/DOWN/STOP) and/or external i2c device (for tactile, gesture...).

 Of course, it can also be used as a relay board.